EUDAT-Training/B2SHARE-Training/api/01_Retrieve_existing_record.md

 }
 ```

-Although the response text is nicely indented, the response text is always a string and therefore the data can't be mapped through dictionary indexes yet.
+Although the response text is nicely indented, the response text is always a string and therefore the data can't be accessed through dictionary indexes yet.

 ### Process your record